3 tips for getting a church loan

 There is absolutely nothing wrong with utilizing volunteer staff; however, when it comes time to make a presentation to a financial institution, you will need to provide professional-looking, balanced financial statements.

 Along with good reports, YOU should also understand your numbers.
-The person speaking to the bank should have a strong grasp on the financial statements and what comprises them.
+The person speaking to the bank should have a strong grasp of the financial statements and what comprises them.
 If this is not someone within your church team, a consultant or your accountant should work with the bank directly.

 Provide all relevant information